hexbatch/shell-game/README.md

     * `element_name`
         * The name of the element needs to be unique, its an error to name two different elements the same name

+    * `guid` this is automatically generated, but if provided it will be used instead.
+Must be unique if provided

     * `element_variables`
         * The Variables used in the element are defined here.
 Each variable is entered under its name